-If an item contains multiple visually indistinguishable objects that are suitable for one analysis technique, a subset may be selected for testing by non-statistical or statistical means.
-The manner of selection will be recorded in the case notes.

-- A. For non-statistical specimen selection, the report will attribute the measured characteristic only to the specimen(s) tested.
-This can be facilitated by sub-dividing the evidence and reporting the specific analysis results for the sub-divided portion only. - B. If a sampling plan will be used to make an inference about the entire set of visually similar items, then the plan will be based on a statistically valid approach.
-A hypergeometric distribution can be used to describe the probability of encountering deviations within a set of items when not every item is tested.
-(See 16 Appendix A: Hypergeometric Table.)
-Appendix A assumes that all results are consistent.
-If inconsistent results are encountered, metallurgy conclusions regarding that characteristic will be limited to the specimens tested.
+- A. If an item contains multiple visually indistinguishable objects that are suitable for one analysis technique, a subset may be selected for testing by non-statistical or statistical means.
+The manner of selection will be recorded in the case notes. - 1.
+For non-statistical specimen selection, the report will attribute the measured characteristic only to the specimen(s) tested.
+This can be facilitated by subdividing the evidence and reporting the specific analysis results for the subdivided portion only, or by otherwise documenting the specific piece or location tested. - 2.
+If a sampling plan will be used to make an inference about the entire set of visually similar items (i.e., population), then the plan will be based on a statistically valid approach.
+A hypergeometric distribution can be used to make an inference about the population when not every item is tested, see Appendix A: Hypergeometric Table.
+Appendix A assumes that all results are consistent (i.e., 'success'.)
+If inconsistent results are encountered (i.e., 'failure'), either: - i.
+Estimate the probability of observing the trait in the population via an appropriate statistical calculation, or - ii.
+Limit conclusions regarding that characteristic to the specimens (or specific locations on a specimen) that were tested. - B. Statistical inferences will be clearly documented and reported as such.

-8 PROCEDURE
+6 PROCEDURE

-8.1 Analysis
+6.1 Objectives